 Agriculture feeds our students and provides income for our programs!
 When school is in session, the produce that we grow is delivered to our school kitchens each week for our cooks to prepare delicious and nutritious meals for the Vida students – and the surplus is sold on the domestic market to help sustain the ministry.
-Right now, this produce is supplementing our food hampers being delivered to families in our school and church communities
+Right now, this produce is also supplementing our food hampers being delivered to families in our school and church communities

 Children in Guatemala are deeply affected by malnutrition and by stunting due to lack of nutrition.
 These issues are especially prevalent in Indigenous areas, such as the areas in and around Tactic.
 Despite living in a climate that is well-suited for growing a variety of vegetables and tropical fruits, most communities grow only corn and eat a diet of tortillas and beans.